N2-Jonathon/n2_pairs_trader/docs/ccxt_insights/2_exchanges_with_margin.md

-These are the exchanges that have margin trading implemented by ccxt.

-It's not very many, and there are probably more exchanges like kucoin which do have margin trading but are not on this list.
-For those exchanges, extra work will be needed identify them and to implement margin trading by extending the ccxt exchange.

 |    | EXCHANGE    | requiredCredentials   | rateLimit   | has   | margin   | fetchBorrowRate   |
 |---:|:------------|:----------------------|:------------|:------|:---------|:------------------|
 | 19 | ZB          | False                 | True        | True  | True     | True              |